hirendaki-hx/PYTHON-projects-/README.md

-# 🗨️ PyQt5 Chat Application
+# 🗨️ Python Chat Application

 A **client–server chat application** built with **Python sockets** and a modern **PyQt5 GUI**.
 It allows users to **create and join chat rooms** with passwords, while the server admin can **manage rooms, kick users, and shut down the server**.